FabianC1/Housing-Price-Prediction-Using-Regression-Models/README.md

 ## How to Run
 1. Clone the repository.
+2. Install dependencies:
-2. Install dependencies (`pip install -r requirements.txt`).
+   `pip install -r requirements.txt`
-3. Open `housing_model.ipynb` in Jupyter and run all cells.
+3. Open `housing_model.ipynb` in Jupyter Notebook and run all cells.

 ## Notes
 This project demonstrates an end-to-end machine learning workflow with ethical awareness and practical implementation.
 It fully meets the coursework criteria and is ready for submission or demonstration.